2025 Salary Inflation Calculator Table with Examples

 High inflation can have an immediate impact on your budgeting and spending, and no one likes that much.
 But your feelings about whether inflation is good or bad may depend on where you are in life and how your overall finances are affected.

-• If you’re a first-time homebuyer, for example, higher prices and rising mortgage rates could be pushing your dream out of reach.
+• If you’re a first-time homebuyer, for example, higher prices and higher mortgage rates could push your dream out of reach.

 • People with high credit card debt can be negatively affected by inflation.
-As the Federal Reserve continues to raise the federal funds rate in an effort to cool the economy, borrowers can expect the annual percentage rate (APR) on their revolving credit to increase.
+If, during a period of high inflation, the Federal Reserve raised the federal funds rate in an effort to cool the economy, borrowers could expect the annual percentage rate (APR) on their revolving credit to increase.

-• Savers, on the other hand, may benefit as financial institutions slowly begin offering a higher annual percentage yield (APY) on savings accounts, money market accounts, and certificates of deposit.
+• Savers, on the other hand, may benefit if the Fed bumps up interest rates and financial institutions offer a higher annual percentage yield (APY) on savings accounts, money market accounts, and certificates of deposit.

 • So are small business owners, who often have to deal with higher costs for goods and services, employees who want cost-of-living increases, and customers who aren’t happy when their prices go up to cover those expenses.

-• Homeowners may not like the high prices they encounter when shopping for goods and services.
-But on the plus side, inflation may be pushing up the value of their home and their home equity.
+• Homeowners may not like the high prices they encounter when shopping for goods and services when inflation is high.
+But on the plus side, inflation may push up the value of their home and their home equity.
 And if they have a fixed-rate mortgage, they may find some comfort in knowing they’re paying less for that loan than they did when they took it out.

 The Takeaway